Best Bluetooth Motorcycle Helmets for 2025

 Can you listen to music with a Bluetooth motorcycle helmet?

 Listening to music is one of the key functions of a bluetooth motorcycle helmet.
-If this is what you’re looking for, then you can rest easy because the best bluetooth motorcycle helmets for you will be on the cheaper end – like the Torc T-15B or ILM 953.
+If this is what you’re looking for, then you can rest easy because the best bluetooth motorcycle helmets for you will be on the cheaper end – like the ILM 953.

 You’ll want to look at reviews to see whether owners like how the speakers sound and whether the helmet seals well to block out wind noise.
 Remember that many bluetooth units come with apps to help you tune and customize the audio profile.